By Adam Tong

 8. Handling baggage

-Ai the end of flight booking process, to ensure the smooth handling and tracking of baggage, airlines have integrated their systems through APIs.
+At the end of the booking and check-in flow, baggage handling integration ensures that checked items are tracked accurately from drop-off to final delivery.
 When a passenger checks in their baggage, it is sent directly to the baggage handling system, where it is scanned and assigned a unique code.

 Once the baggage handling system scans the code, it is registered in the International Air Transport Association’s (IATA) worldwide baggage tracking system.
 This allows for real-time tracking of the baggage throughout its journey.